 As for the “V-Comp”, it has been implemented in a way that doesn’t suit my workflow.
 Being that it is an input/output style compressor, with no dedicated threshold knob- the compressor is gain-staged very weirdly.
 One must really bring the input control very low to keep even the lowest of track/bus levels from triggering huge amounts of compression and unreasonable “makeup gain”.
 Also, there is a “one-switch” de-esser, compressor and limiter sections and a knob named “Analog” that just adds anywhere from slightly noticeable to super-annoying amounts of hiss.
 I really don’t like that Waves makes this default and then doesn’t even explain what else it does (other than add loads of hiss).
 Even weirder, in my opinion, is that the “limiter” section has 2 attack settings and 4 release settings (incl. automatic), while the compressor’s attack is a”1-speed automatic” with 4 release settings (incl. automatic).
 So what gives?
 That’s like making a Corvette with 1-speed automatic transmission and 30mph speed governor… The only explanation is that this plug-in must really closely emulate certain features/sound characteristics of the Neve compressor it “clones” (the 2254/2264?).
 I don’t know because I have never used one or seen one used in my professional career.

-update- Just one day after writing the first part of this review, I decided to try the “V-Comp” on a piano (buss) that was buried in a rock mix that contained many, many instrument and tracks.
+On a different mix project, I decided to try the “V-Comp” on a piano (buss) that was buried in a rock mix that contained many, many instrument and tracks.
 Mixing everything in was a complete puzzle and then trying to squeeze a very active piano part(s) into the foreground didn’t seem possible without pushing off the fine balance I/we had worked so hard to create.
 I inserted the V-Comp on the piano buss and set it to 2:1 with a medium release, and even though it took some careful tuning of the input and output knobs, the resulting sound in the mix was PERFECT.
 The keys now jumped out exactly when and where they needed to without any resulting loss to the other elements.
 The compressor had really brought the RMS level up, while keeping the peaks at a solid level and made the keys come forward, and somewhat “warmed up” sounding, compared to the distant “tinkling” that the piano had been, pre-compressor.
 Anyway, it just goes to show that the second you doubt or “diss” something, it will come right back and prove itself- such is the case with the Waves Mercury Series “V-Comp”.
 I plan to try it as a parallel compressor on guitar and/or bass next….